felipejoribeiro/this-person-docs/programming/linux/change_log/red_notebook/001_2021_05_18_installation.md

 Then, i installed the graphical interface.
 For that i installed the Nvidia drivers:
 - nvidia
 - nvidia-utils
-- lib32-nvidia-utils
 - nvidia-settings
-- nvidia-prime (for allowing us to run nvidia only in apps that require it)
 - mesa
-- lib32-mesa
 - xf86-video-intel
-- libglvnd

 Then i configured nvidia to update initramfs after any driver update.
 For that i created the file `/etc/pacman.d/hooks/nvidia.hook`, with:
 ```